guylemon/mahon-ice-bucket-challenge/README.md

 ## Overview

-This repository contains a typescript implementation of the Mahon interval merge challenge and demonstrates three solution approaches: a) sort -> reduce, and b) sort -> stack, and c) sort -> sliding window.
+This repository contains a typescript implementation of the Mahon interval merge challenge and demonstrates three solution approaches: a) sort -> reduce, b) sort -> stack, and c) sort -> sliding window.
 See the [challenge description](#challenge-description)  and [approach descriptions](#approach) for more information.

 ### How to run the code: